practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 See also from here: [New --trim feature](https://julialang.org/blog/2025/10/julia-1.12-highlights/#new_--trim_feature) (*)

-Basically, the procedure for making the _AppProject_ with JuliaC as described in (*) is working according to my test, but my microbenchmark program, and there only the [speed part](./random_streams_for_perf_stats.jl), is too much for it.
+Basically, the procedure for making the _AppProject_ with JuliaC as described in (*) is working according to my test, but the microbenchmark program, and there only the [speed part](./random_streams_for_perf_stats.jl), is too much for it.

 The _juliac_ compiler cannot take function _lpad()_, and others, without needed modifications, modifications which are unknown to me.
 See from (*) how the _println()_ function has been expanded to: